MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-enhanced-log.md

 Storage Replica leverages a general-purpose logging service for replicating IO to the secondary volume in any replication group.
 Starting with Azure Stack HCI 23H2, users can opt-in to a more performant logging service, **Enhanced Log**.
 To differentiate this redesigned logging service, we refer to the original logging service as **Traditional Log**.

-Follow the steps below to deploy Storage Replica.
+Follow the steps below to deploy a Storage Replica Partnership with Enhanced Log:

 ## Enhanced Log for Stretched Clusters